Thornborough, Queensland: Geography

+Mount Mulligan Road enters the locality from the south (Dimbulah), passes the town of Thornborough to the south-east, and then exits to the north-west (Mount Mulligan).
+The Thornborough Kingsborough Road commences from Mount Mulligan Road as it passes the town of Thornborough and provides access to the towns of Thornborough and Kingsborough.

+The Hodgkinson River rises in Glen Russell to the east and then flows through the locality through the town of Thornborough before exiting to the north-west (Mount Mulligan).
+It ultimately becomes a tributary of the Mitchell River, which flows into the Gulf of Carpentaria.

+The land use is grazing on native vegetation, but there are many former gold mines in and around the towns of Thornborough and Kingsborough.

 History

 Thornborough was named in 1876 after George Henry Thorn, the then Queensland Premier.

 By May 1877, the streets were laid out and named after pioneers of north Queensland, such as James Venture Mulligan and William (Billy) McLeod and Muirson.

 Thornborough Provisional School opened circa 1878.
-In 1909 it became Thornborough State School.
+In 1909, it became Thornborough State School.
 It operated as a half-time school in conjunction with Dimbulah School (meaning the schools shared a single teacher) in 1918 and then closed.
-It reopened in 1920 and closed on 1925.
+It reopened in 1920 and closed in 1925.

+Kingsborough State School opened circa 1882 and closed in 1924.

 Wolfram Camp Provisional School opened in 1905.
-On 1 January 1909 it became Wolfram Camp State School and was renamed that year to be Wolfram State School.
+On 1 January 1909, it became Wolfram Camp State School and was renamed that year to be Wolfram State School.
 It closed in 1930, reopened in 1938 and then closed finally circa 1940.